Choosing the Right Theme for Your Child

 1. "Let the kid choose."
 Seems obvious, but many parents pick on their child's behalf.
 When kids choose their own theme, they feel ownership over the book from day one.

 2. "Don't pick what YOU want."
-Several parents admitted they chose Fairy Tale because they personally loved it, even though their kid was a die-hard dinosaur fan.
+Several parents admitted they chose the African adventure because they personally loved it, even though their kid was a die-hard superhero fan.
 Go with the kid's pick, even if you'd prefer something else.

 3. "Read the descriptions carefully."
-Each theme page includes a short story summary.
+Each book page includes a short story summary.
 Read it aloud to your child and watch their eyes.
 You'll know within seconds whether it's a hit.

-4. "When in doubt, go with Adventure."
-It's our most universally loved theme for a reason.
+4. "When in doubt, go with the superhero book."
+It's our most universally loved children's theme for a reason.
 It works for almost any personality type.

 Ready to find the perfect match?
 Start exploring themes and see which one makes your child's eyes light up.